NotEclipsed/jira-dashboard/README.md

 # Jira Dashboard

-A single pane of glass for managing your Jira tickets.
-View all tickets assigned to and created by you in a modern, human-friendly interface.
+A secure, enterprise-ready single pane of glass for managing your Jira tickets.
+View all tickets assigned to and created by you through a modern, authenticated web interface.

 ## Features

+- 🔐 **Secure Authentication**: User login system with session management
 - 📊 **Dashboard Overview**: Get quick stats on your assigned and created tickets
 - 🔍 **Smart Filtering**: Search and filter tickets by status, priority, and project
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 🚀 **Quick Actions**: Add comments and update tickets without leaving the dashboard
 - 🎨 **Modern UI**: Built with Material-UI for a clean, professional look
 - ⚡ **Real-time Data**: Fetches the latest ticket information from Jira
+- 🛡️ **HIPAA Compliant**: Enterprise-grade security with audit logging
+- 🔄 **Session Management**: Automatic session timeout and security controls

 ## Screenshots